Maverick Carter’s USC commencement speech was a pretty great ad for his startup Uninterrupted

 “‘More than’ is the tagline of the company LeBron and I started in November 2014 called Uninterrupted,” said Carter, early on in the speech. “‘More Than’ is Uninterrupted’s ‘Just Do It’ or ‘Think Different.’
 And one day, ‘More Than’ will be just as powerful as those visionary phrases.
 It is just as meaningful.
 ‘More Than’ means refusing to define yourself according to what society dictates, or everyone around you thinks you should do or be.
 ‘More Than’ challenges every norm, refuses to accept the rules as they are, one-size-fits-all, and most importantly, ‘More Than’ implores you to take massive risk.”

 This could literally be the marketing pitch for Uninterrupted.
-The wild part is, it actually fit perfectly into his overall message–and frankly the message of 90% of all the other the seize-the-day commencement speeches happening around the country right now.
+The wild part is, it actually fit perfectly into his overall message–and frankly the message of 90% of all the other seize-the-day commencement speeches happening around the country right now.

 “Smart boys get their MBA.
 Smart girls go to law school,” he said.
-“Asian kids don’t work in hip hop.
+“Asian kids don’t work in hip-hop.
 Mexican kids don’t work in tech.
 Basketball players risk losing endorsement deals by speaking out on social issues.
 Friends of basketball players are happy to just hang out and should accept they’re part of a posse.
 From the moment you walk off this campus, you’re going to feel pressure to make the safe, obvious professional choices.
 To do what you’re supposed to do, rather than explore and discover what you may actually want to do.
 I’m standing here today as a living testament to make sure you all know what makes the most sense may not even make sense at all.”

-He ended the speech by relating how the lessons of his biggest career failure, The Decision–LeBron’s 2010 live TV announcement that he was leaving Cleveland Cavaliers to sign with the Miami Heat–led to what Uninterrupted is today.
+He ended the speech by relating how the lessons of his biggest career failure, The Decision–LeBron’s 2010 live TV announcement that he was leaving the Cleveland Cavaliers to sign with the Miami Heat–led to what Uninterrupted is today.

 His last line tied it all in a perfectly branded bow.
 “Bet on yourself and be . . . more than.”